Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Abstract

 \section{Abstract}

-Novel optical imaging devices allow for hybrid acquisition modalities such as compressed acquisitions with locally different spatial and spectral resolutions captured by the same focal plane array.
-In this work, we propose to model a \gls{mrca} in a generic framework, which natively includes acquisitions by conventional systems such as those based on spectral/color filter arrays, compressed coded apertures, and multiresolution sensing.
-We propose a model-based image reconstruction algorithm performing a \gls{jodefu} of any acquisition modeled in the \gls{mrca} framework.
+Novel optical imaging devices allow for hybrid acquisition modalities such as compressed acquisitions with locally different spatial and spectral resolutions captured by a single focal plane array.
+In this work, we propose to model the imaging camera system for a \gls{mrca} in a unified framework, which includes conventional devices such as those based on spectral/color filter arrays, compressed coded apertures, and multiresolution sensing.
+We also propose a model-based image reconstruction algorithm performing a \gls{jodefu} of any acquisition modeled in the \gls{mrca} framework.
 The \gls{jodefu} reconstruction algorithm solves an inverse problem with a proximal splitting technique and is able to reconstruct an uncompressed image datacube at the highest available spatial and spectral resolution.
-An implementation of the code is available at \href{https://github.com/danaroth83/jodefu}{\texttt{https://github.com/danaroth83/jodefu}}.
+An implementation of the code is available at \href{https://github.com/danaroth83/jodefu}{https://github.com/danaroth83/jodefu}.

 \glsresetall